 Getting into debt and subsequently getting out of debt is often portrayed as equally ‘easy’ and we are fortunate (or some might say, unfortunate) to live in a time when we are offered all types of consumer credit at the blink of an eye, without the need to actively search out these products.

 The focus of this article will be on credit cards and the experience I witnessed a close friend of mine encounter.

 While credit cards can be a great tool if used and managed correctly – and the majority of people do so – they have also in the past been seen in a negative light.
 They are sometimes given to customers who have a bad or no credit history, enticing them with ‘teaser’ rates, and then after the initial honeymoon period imposing extremely high interest rates.

 No one knowingly wants to get into debt, however, in some circumstances it is unavoidable.
-This is why it is important to understand and address any changes in your circumstances that may have an impact on your ability to service any debts that you have.
+This is why it is important to view at First Capitol website all the information that you can and address any changes in your circumstances that may have an impact on your ability to service any debts that you have.
 You could get debt help here.

 Back in the early 2000’s during a catch up, my friend mentioned to me that he had just received his first credit card; he was 19 at the time and had just started his first job.
 He showed me his new card with an air of excitement and pride that he had been accepted.
 He had been given a limit of £500, and as we spoke he was adamant that it was for “emergency use only”, as is the case for most people.